getreu/tp-note/docs/source/tpnote--manpage.md

 **-n**, **\--no-filename-sync**

 >   Whenever Tp-Note opens a note file, it synchronizes its YAML-metadata with
-    its filename. '`--no-filename-sync`' disables the synchronization.
-In addition, the "flag in scripts" can be especially useful for testing '`.md`'-files.
+    its filename. '`--no-filename-sync`' disables this synchronization.
+In addition, in scripts this flag can be especially useful for validating the syntax of '`.md`'-files.
 See section EXIT STATUS for more details.
 The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronization.

 **-t**, **\--tty**